MaartenGr/BERTopic/README.md

 * Gensim
 * USE

-[**Sentence-Transformers**](https://github.com/UKPLab/sentence-transformers) is typically used as it has shown great results embedding documents meant for semantic similarity.
+[**Sentence-Transformers**](https://github.com/UKPLab/sentence-transformers) is typically used as it has shown great results in embedding documents meant for semantic similarity.
 Simply select any from their documentation [here](https://www.sbert.net/docs/pretrained_models.html) and pass it to BERTopic: